TheGreyGhost/MinecraftByExample/README.md

   - [The Official Forge documentation][forgedocs]
   - [Guide to how Minecraft works][greyminecraftcoder] (still being updated from 1.8 to 1.14.4+)
+  - [Fabric Wiki][fabricwiki] (some of it is specific to the Fabric API, but a lot of useful general info too)
   - [Forge modder support forum][Forge forum]

 #### For earlier versions, see the relevant GitHub branch: